ErikNPeterson/Final-Project/README.md

 Through the following instructions you will `install dependencies`, `obtain API key`, `create and seed the database`, and `run the front-end and back-end servers`.

---- initial set up ---

-*This project consists of 2 folders, server and client.*

 1. Clone this repo to your local drive.

 2. Obtain an `eventbrite API key` @(https://www.eventbrite.com/platform/api-keys/)